Skip to content

 • When making a header for a section, use two hash symbols (##) instead of one.

-• You can create an info, warning, or bug collapsable using the following system:
+• Collapsable sections are great for very long sections that can make scrolling back and forth difficult.
+Prime examples include tables explaining a long list of attributes.
+You can create an info, warning, or bug collapsable using the following system:

 Collapsable info